TonyVallad/MSZP/readme.md

   Resolution choices and color profiles are the same as on the BMP creation page.
 - Created an 'Elapsed time' function. (max 1 date change)
 - Added a visual indicator of visor step size for targetting mode. (small white square in the center of the visor)
-- Made it possible to increment C coordinates from explorer. (use arrow keys when not in targetting mode) (Julia only of course) [step fixed at 0.02 for now]
+- Made it possible to increment C coordinates from explorer.
+(Julia only of course)
+    * Use arrow keys when not in targetting mode.
+    * Use Page up/down to change C coordinates step.
 - Created a new color palette system along with a 'color-settings.txt' file to be able to edit palette and other settings. (loaded at the beginning of every BMP creation)
 - Color profiles 1 & 2 are now using color palette.
   * 1 changes based on number of cycles to max iterations.